China keeps central bank chief Zhou on in reform push

 In the near term, Zhou has to keep inflation, which climbed to a 10-month high of 3.2 percent in February, at bay while ensuring the economic recovery remains on track.

-Zhou said this week that China must stabilise inflation expectations and vowed to manage the risk of rising prices as the central bank's first priority.
+Zhou said this week that China must stabilize inflation expectations and vowed to manage the risk of rising prices as the central bank's first priority. <ID: nL3N0C518Y>

-China's parliament also appointed Lou Jiwei, former head of China Investment Corp., the nation's sovereign wealth fund, as finance minister on Saturday.
+China's parliament also appointed Lou Jiwei, former head of China Investment Corp.
+CIC.UL, the nation's sovereign wealth fund, as finance minister on Saturday.

 Lou, a key architect of China's tax reforms in 1994, will lead reforms to lower the tax burden on smaller firms, with more fundamental changes needed to wean growth-obsessed local governments off their reliance on land sales for survival.